vitaminj/aws-iot-device-sdk-js/README.md

 <a name="delete"></a>
 ### awsIot.thingShadow#delete(thingName, [clientToken])

-Delete the thing shadow named `thingName`, which must have been previously registered using [awsIot.thingShadow#register()](#register).
+Delete the Thing Shadow named `thingName`, which must have been previously registered using [awsIot.thingShadow#register()](#register).
 The thingShadow class will subscribe to all applicable topics and publish on the <b>delete</b>
 sub-topic.